thesevenn/offnote/README.md

 ## Mock API Setup

-For quick mock up `Json-Server` was used to mock API and database.
+For quick mock up `json-server` was used to mock API and database.
 To run json server -

 ```bash
 npx json-server db.json